peterprokop/ConnectionAwareVC/README.md

 # ConnectionAwareVC
-UIViewController subclass which shows user if internet connection is lost
+UIViewController subclass which shows user notification if internet connection is lost